-Our results have shown that the respiration of ferric iron is greatly enhanced in the presence of higher concentrations of for both ferric oxyhydroxide (Figures 4.11 – 4.14) and oxidized steel (Figures 4.15 – 4.18), which agrees with the abiotic experiments that show increasing ligand concentration increases the amount of dissolved ferric iron.
+Our results have shown that the respiration of ferric iron is greatly enhanced in the presence of higher concentrations of oxalate and malonate for both ferric oxyhydroxide (Figures 4.11 – 4.14) and oxidized steel (Figures 4.15 – 4.18), which agrees with the abiotic experiments that show increasing ligand concentration increases the amount of dissolved ferric iron.
 This is very noticeable when comparing Figure 4.17 and Figure 4.18, which present the total dissolved iron for each ligand.
-We can see that the dissolved ferric iron concentration is the same between the two experiments, but the ferrous iron concentration is higher in the 50 mM sample, indicating
+We can see that the dissolved ferric iron concentration is the same between the two experiments, but the ferrous iron concentration is higher in the 50 mM sample, indicating rapid respiration of dissolved ferric iron.

 The respiration behavior has a similar trend for systems containing either ferric oxyhydroxide particles (Figures 4.11 – 4.14) or an oxidized steel coupon (Figures 4.15 – 4.18) as the ferric iron source, but the systems containing ferric oxyhydroxide have higher concentrations of dissolved ferric iron and ferrous iron.
-This is due to the ferric oxyhydroxide, which provided making the dissolution process as the whole particle can be dissolved.
+This is due to the ferric oxyhydroxide, which provided homogenous ferric iron making the dissolution process easier as the whole particle can be dissolved.
 The system with an oxidized steel coupon is more complex, likely containing multiple forms of oxidized iron, thus making it more difficult for dissolution of ferric iron from the steel surface.
 However, there is sufficient ferric iron in these systems still to have noticeable respiration.

-In order to determine if the solubilization of ferric iron was limiting to the respiration of ferric iron, we tested to see if inoculating S. oneidensis MR-1 twelve hours after inoculating the ligand had any effect on the rate of respiration (Figure 4.19) The observation of our work that the rate of ferric iron respiration is independent of the time that the ligand is present in the system (Table 4.3) is important as it shows that the dissolution of ferric iron is a very rapid process and thus not rate limiting. that the would immediately a to surviveoxalateAccording to Haas (2002), the ferric iron reduction rate (mM/h) is defined as a linear increase in the dissolved ferrous iron concentration over time.
-Ferric reduction rates are linear through ~80 – 90% of the curve, after which the rate of reduction diminishes (Haas, 2002) which is also observed in The fastest ferric iron reduction was observed when ferric iron was complexed with citrate (Haas, 2002), similar to the research in this thesis.
+In order to determine if the solubilization of ferric iron was limiting to the respiration of ferric iron, we tested to see if inoculating S. oneidensis MR-1 twelve hours after inoculating the ligand had any effect on the rate of respiration (Figure 4.19) The observation of our work that the rate of ferric iron respiration is independent of the time that the ligand is present in the system (Table 4.3) is important as it shows that the dissolution of ferric iron is a very rapid process and thus not rate limiting.
+This means that the presence of 50 mM oxalate or malonate in production water would immediately provide a favorable environment for IRB to survive.

+From these rates, oxalate and malonate noticeably facilitate S. oneidensis MR-1 respiration.
+According to Haas (2002), the ferric iron reduction rate (mM/h) is defined as a linear increase in the dissolved ferrous iron concentration over time.
+Ferric reduction rates are linear through ~80 – 90% of the curve, after which the rate of reduction diminishes (Haas, 2002) which is also observed in all of the respiration experiments.
+The fastest ferric iron reduction was observed when ferric iron was complexed with citrate (Haas, 2002), similar to the research in this thesis.
 As shown in Table 4.2, the ferric iron reduction rates (reported as ferrous iron formation rates) for 50 mM ligand experiments, are as follows: citrate > NTA > oxalate > malonate > succinate.
 This section helped to demonstrate the role of the organic ligand in the proposed mechanism as it was shown that in the absence of the ligand, the microbe had a significantly lower respiration rate than was seen with the ligand present.
 This means that to see a significant effect on the solubilization of ferric iron, the ligand needs to be present in the system and in the proposed mechanism.

-5.2.2 Analysis of Biotic Corrosion
+5.2.2 Linear Polarization Resistance Analysis of Biotic Corrosion